Juror Information

 To Be Rescheduled

 Our clerk can reschedule you for jury duty at a later date.
-This later date must be within the original term that you were selected for.
+This later date must be within six months after the original date but within the jury year.

-If you have a conflict with the week that you have been summoned, you may write to Clerk Julie A. Stamets at:
+If you have a conflict with the week that you have been summoned, you may write to Chief Deputy Clerk Amy Septer at:

 New Philadelphia Municipal Court Clerk's Office